Athul-Kumar/Athul-Kumar/README.md

 ### Hey, I'm Athul 👋🏽

-I'm a 26-year-old developer based in India, and I'm passionate about crafting digital experiences.
+I'm a Frontend developer based in India, and I'm passionate about crafting digital experiences.

 ## 📦 Toolbox